thelastpickle/cassandra-reaper/src/docs/content/docs/api.md

 # Rest API

-Source code for all the REST resources can be found from package com.spotify.reaper.resources.
+Source code for all the REST resources can be found from package io.cassandrareaper.resources.

 ## Ping Resource